savagerunderscorelex/madlibsgonemad/logs.md

 8:42 PM I started the mad lib 3 page, including the heading, description, and the navigation bar (I did this in the morning I think but I forgot to log)

 9:05 PM Edited mad lib 3, finished adding all of the mad lib form inputs

+9:17 PM changed background and form color, linked the script (i guess I never did that???? idk how) and added part of the mad-lib reveal code